lu-sd/personal_blog/src/content/posts/49-jsInterQ.md

 ### what is DOM?

-The Document Object Model (DOM) is a programming interface for web documents.The DOM represents the document as a tree of nodes, where each node corresponds to a part of the document.
-When the browser tries to render an HTML document, it creates an object based on the HTML document called DOM.
-Using this DOM, we can manipulate or change various elements inside the HTML document.
+The Document Object Model (DOM) is a programming interface for web documents,represents all page content as objects that can be modified.

+The document object is the main “entry point” to the page.
+We can change or create anything on the page using it.

+An HTML/XML document is represented inside the browser as the DOM tree.

+- Tags become element nodes and form the structure.
+- Text becomes text nodes.
+- …etc, everything in HTML has its place in DOM, even comments.

 ### what is react virtual DOM